jhale/scientific-python/homework/homework.md

 ### Instructions

-Homework should be submitted by Friday 17th November 2023 1700.
+Homework should be submitted by Friday 24th November 2023 1700 (extended from 17th November 2023).

 Please submit your homework by saving files with name `LASTNAME_Firstname_Scientific_Python.ipynb` and